 Conclusion

 Morphisec demonstrates the vital nature of a strong prevention strategy for servers.
-It is our hope that more enterprises will move away from faulty detection-centered strategies and move toward preventative, proactive solutions.
+We strongly encourage enterprises to augment detection-centered strategies and tools with more preventative, proactive solutions.